jdtautiva/MicroLab1/README.md

 | Browser support | Any modern browser (Chrome, Firefox, Safari, Edge) |
 | Screen | Desktop optimized; responsive down to tablet |
 | Language | Spanish (es-CL) |

+---
+## Suggested Citation

+Díaz Tautiva, J.A.
+(2026). *MicroLab — Economics Decision Simulator*.
+Managerial Economics teaching simulator.

+---
+## License
+This project is intended for educational use.
+Add the preferred license for your course, institution, or repository before publication.